adityashrm21/adityashrm21.github.io/_posts/2018-12-04-All-About-Gradient-Descent.md

 The way this derivative is useful for us is that it tells us how to change $$x$$ in order to get a small improvement in $$y$$.

 Now we know that the derivative of a function at a point gives us the slope of the function.
 When we have a zero slope at a point $$x$$ (i.e., $$f'(x) = 0$$), we call $$x$$ as a critical point or a stationary point.
 This stationary point can either be a local minimum or a local maximum or none of the above two.
-When the value of $$f(x)$$ is lower than its value at of all the neighbors of $$x$$, then $$x$$ is called as the local minimum.
-Similarly, if the value of $$f(x)$$ is greater than its value at all the neighboring points of $$x$$, then $$x$$ is called as the local maximum.
+When the value of $$f(x)$$ is lower than its value at of all the neighbors of $$x$$, then $$x$$ is called the local minimum.
+Similarly, if the value of $$f(x)$$ is greater than its value at all the neighboring points of $$x$$, then $$x$$ is called the local maximum.
 There are functions where the value of $$f(x)$$ is greater than some of $$x$$'s neighbors and less than some other neighbors.
 Such a point is neither a minimum nor a maximum and is known as a saddle point.
 Let us visualize these critical points in 1-D. Contrast the saddle point as compared to the local minimum and the local maximum point.

 <center> <img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/gd/criticalpts.png?raw=True"></center>